garrandall/popular-music-data/tracks/bust-a-move-glee-cast.md

 If you want it, baby, you got it

 Break it down for me, fellas
-Huh, hey, ya, uh, huh, ooh, hey, ya
+Huh, hey, ya, uh, huh, oh, hey, ya
 Uh, uh, hey, ya, ee, uh, uh, uh, ya

 Your best friend Harry has a brother Larry